locationtech/udig-platform/docs/user/en/Merge Tool.rst

 For adding more features to be merged, select those features drawing a bounding box and they will be added to the view.
-For deleting features, select the feature to be deleted and click on the delete button or draw a bounding box with Ctrl key pushed over the desired feature.
+For deleting features, select the feature to be deleted and click on the delete button or draw a bounding box with :kbd:`CTRL` key pushed over the desired feature.

 |image7|